Rex Begonia Not Growing or Producing New Leaves

 Recovery from recent stress

-A plant recovering from partial rhizome rot treatment, division, or a significant care correction commonly pauses visible growth for several weeks while it stabilizes, which is a normal and temporary part of recovery.
+A plant recovering from partial rhizome rot treatment, division, or a significant care correction commonly pauses visible growth for several weeks while it stabilizes, which is a normal and temporary part of recovery rather than a sign that something new has gone wrong.

 How to Fix It